-A component instantiation statement defines a subcomponent of the design entity in which it appears, associates signals, quantities, terminals, or values with the ports of that subcomponent, and associates values with generics of that subcomponent.
+A component instantiation statement defines a subcomponent of the design entity in which it appears, associates signals or values with the ports of that subcomponent, and associates values with generics of that subcomponent.
 This subcomponent is one instance of a class of components defined by a corresponding component declaration, design entity, or configuration declaration.

-'''

-component_instantiation_statement ::=

-instantiation_label :
+365 component_instantiation_statement ::= instantiation_label : instantiated_unit [generic_map_aspect] [port_map_aspect];

-instantiated_unit

-[ generic_map_aspect ]

-[ port_map_aspect ];

-'''

 instantiated_unit ::=

 [component] component_name

-| entity entity_name [(architecture_identifier)]
+entity entity_name [(architecture_identifier)]

-| configuration configuration_name
+l configuration configuration_name

 The component name, if present, must be the name of a component declared in a component declaration.
 The entity name, if present, must be the name of a previously analyzed entity interface; if an architecture identifier appears in the instantiated unit, then that identifier must be the same as the simple name of an architecture body associated with the entity declaration denoted by the corresponding entity name.
 The architecture identifier defines a simple name that is used during the elaboration of a design hierarchy to select the appropriate architecture body.
 The configuration name, if present, must be the name of a previously analyzed configuration declaration.
 The generic map aspect, if present, optionally associates a single actual with each local generic (or member thereof) must be associated at most once.
+Similarly, the port map aspect, if present, optionally associates a single actual with each local generic (or member thereof) must be associated at most once.
+Similarly, the port map aspect, if present, optionally associates a single actual with each local generic (or member thereof) must be associated at most once.
 Similarly, the port map aspect, if present, optionally associates a single actual with each local port (or member thereof) in the corresponding component declaration or entity interface.
 Each local port (or member thereof) must be associated at most once.
 The generic map and port map aspects are described in 5.2.1.2.